chamedm/calculateRiskPeriod/README.md

 ## Functional Requirements
 - The day 0 of possible infection will be the day the reunion is created
-- An initial risk % (initialRisk) is calculated as soon as the reunion is created based on the following metrics and weighting their inputs:
+- An initial risk % (initialRiskFactor) is calculated as soon as the reunion is created based on the following metrics and weighting their inputs:
   * Algorithm should take into account number of people in the reunion
   * Algorithm should take into account how many time was the reunion
   * Algorithm should take into account if people were waring mask